stan-dev/design-docs/designs/0032-stan-output-formats.md

 The more different kinds of output files, more effort required on the part of the user to configure and manage these outputs.

+Implementing and testing the output handlers and formatters is a non-trivial effort, especially the effort required to implement the Apache Arrow formatters.
+This will require writing functions which translate the model variable structure into an Arrow schema at the start of processing.
+Furthermore, adding Apache Arrow libraries complicates the build process.

 # Rationale and alternatives